YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 :code:`$zgbldir` is the name of the current global directory file; any global variable reference that does not explicitly specify a global directory uses $zgbldir.
-For example, instead of using an extended reference, an application can set an intrinsic special variable :code:`$zgbldir="ThaiNames.gld"` to use the :code:`ThaiNames.gld` mapping.
+For example, an application can set an intrinsic special variable :code:`$zgbldir="ThaiNames.gld"` to use the :code:`ThaiNames.gld` mapping.
 At process startup, YottaDB initializes :code:`$zgbldir` from the environment variable value :code:`$ydb_gbldir`.

 -----------
 $zmaxtptime